-Short Cut creates a .DEF file that contains wiring information and a program file that can be imported into the CRBasic Editor.
+Short Cut creates a .DEF file that contains wiring and memory usage information, and a program file that can be imported into the CRBasic Editor.
 By default, these files reside in the C:\campbellsci\SCWin folder.

 Import Short Cut program file and wiring information into CRBasic Editor:

-Create the Short Cut program.
+1. Create the Short Cut program following the procedure in QuickStart (p.
+2).
 After saving the Short Cut program, click the Advanced tab then the CRBasic Editor button.
 A program file with a generic name will open in CRBasic.
 Provide a meaningful name and save the CRBasic program.
 This program can now be edited for additional refinement.